input-output-hk/marlowe-doc/docs/getting-started/runner.md

 sidebar_position: 6
 ---

-Runner is a DApp that is designed to deploy your contract to the blockchain, whether you are deploying to the preview, preprod or mainnet network node.
+Runner is a DApp that is designed to deploy your contract to the blockchain, whether you are deploying to the preview, pre-production or mainnet network.

 Once you have finished creating, simulating and testing your Marlowe smart contract, such as by using Marlowe Playground, you can then deploy your smart contract to Runner by using one of these methods:

-1. Send your contract to Runner by selecting the "Send to Runner" button in Playground, or
+1. Send your contract to Runner by selecting the 'Send to Runner' button in Playground, or
 2. Download your contract as a JSON file, then upload it to Runner.

 ## Runner's ease of use